 Even if United States regulatory approval is obtained, the FDA may still impose significant restrictions on a product's indicated uses or marketing, or impose ongoing requirements for potentially costly post-approval studies.
 Given the number of recent high-profile adverse safety events with certain drug products, the FDA may require, as a condition of approval, costly risk management programs, which may include safety surveillance, restricted distribution and use, patient education, enhanced labeling, special packaging or labeling, expedited reporting of certain adverse events, pre-approval of promotional materials, and restrictions on direct-to-consumer advertising.
 Furthermore, heightened Congressional scrutiny on the adequacy of the FDA's drug approval process and the FDA's efforts to assure the safety of marketed drugs has resulted in the proposal of new legislation addressing drug safety issues.
-If enacted, any new legislation could result in delays or increased costs during the period of product development, clinical trials, and regulatory review and approval, as well as increased to assure compliance with any new post-approval regulatory requirements.
+If enacted, any new legislation could result in delays or increased costs during the period of product development, clinical trials, and regulatory review and approval, as well as increased costs to assure compliance with any new post-approval regulatory requirements.
 Any of these restrictions or requirements could force us to conduct costly studies or increase the time for us to become profitable.
 For example, any labeling approved for any of our product candidates may include a restriction on the term of its use, or it may not include one or more of our intended indications.

 Our product candidates will also be subject to ongoing FDA requirements for the labeling, packaging, storage, advertising, promotion, record-keeping, and submission of safety and other post-market information on the drug.
-In addition, approved products, manufacturers, and manufacturers' facilities are subject to continuous review and periodic inspections.
-If a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product or us, including requiring withdrawal of the product from the market or for use in a clinical study.
-If our product candidates fail to comply with applicable regulatory requirements, such as GMPs, a regulatory agency may:
+New issues may arise during a product lifecycle that did not exist, or were unknown, at the time of product approval, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured.
+Since approved products, manufacturers, and manufacturers' facilities are subject to continuous review and periodic inspections, these new issues post-approval may result in voluntary actions by Capricor or may result in a regulatory agency imposing restrictions on that product or us, including requiring withdrawal of the product from the market or for use in a clinical study.
+If our product candidates fail to comply with applicable regulatory requirements, such as good manufacturing practices, a regulatory agency may:

-- issue warning letters; - require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, and penalties for noncompliance; - · impose other civil or criminal penalties; - · suspend regulatory approval; - suspend any ongoing clinical trials; - · refuse to approve pending applications or supplements to approved applications filed by us; - · impose restrictions on operations, including costly new manufacturing requirements; or - · seize or detain products or require a product recall.
+- · issue warning letters; - · require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, and penalties for noncompliance; - · impose other civil or criminal penalties; - suspend regulatory approval; - · suspend any ongoing clinical trials; - · refuse to approve pending applications or supplements to approved applications filed by us; - · impose restrictions on operations, including costly new manufacturing requirements; or - · seize or detain products or require a product recall.

-\We have limited manufacturing capability, and may not be able to maintain our manufacturing licenses.
+We have limited manufacturing capability, and may not be able to maintain our manufacturing licenses.